futurisold/futurisold.github.io/_posts/2020-08-22-what-is-science.md

 </p>
 <br>

-Looks quite perfect, isn't it?
+Looks quite perfect, doesn't it?
 The more one gazes at it, the more one tends to get absorbed by its genuine simplicity.
 It might be the front runner for the purest tangible approximation of an ideal, something that [Plato](https://www.britannica.com/biography/Plato) envisioned some thousands of years ago through his [theory of forms](https://www.wikiwand.com/en/Theory_of_forms), and what [Kant](https://www.britannica.com/biography/Immanuel-Kant) refined with his [transcendental idealism](https://www.britannica.com/topic/transcendental-idealism) program.
-You will find it across virtually all cultures anywhere between [esoteric wisdom](https://en.wikipedia.org/wiki/File:Oxherding_pictures,_No._8.jpg) and the very heart of the [physical laws](https://www.wikiwand.com/en/Pi#/Describing_physical_phenomena) through its offspring, $$\pi$$, the most rationally deified irrational and transcendental (*go figure*) constant.
+You will find it across cultures, anywhere between [esoteric wisdom](https://en.wikipedia.org/wiki/File:Oxherding_pictures,_No._8.jpg) and the very heart of the [physical laws](https://www.wikiwand.com/en/Pi#/Describing_physical_phenomena).
+Its offspring, $$\pi$$, is the most rationally deified irrational and transcendental (*go figure*) constant.
 I hope this lured you enough for me to conclude that the circle is quite the protagonist; no need to delve deeper into the weeds to prove this point.

 <br>
-What of it, you may ask?
+So what of it, you may ask?
 To answer this question, we need a short detour back to ancient Greece to meet this fellow.

 <br>
 <p align="center">